Foreign workers gaffe sets PCs back

 The Conservative Party

 Stephen Harper’s government met the challenge of the global economic crisis head on with our world-leading Economic Action Plan.
 Support for foreign credentials recognition has been a key part of our economic agenda.
 In 2009, we invested $50 million over two years for the development and implementation of the Pan-Canadian Framework for the Assessment and Recognition of Foreign Qualifications.
 This funding has helped to streamline the recognition process in a number of important occupations and made it easier for foreign-trained Canadians to use their skills and expertise in Canada.
-Read the rest of this entry
+Continue reading “The Party Leaders – Their Positions on Foreign Professionals”

 Canada’s lawyers broadening their horizons